AsahiLinux/docs/Feature-Support.md

 fly upstream.
 Instead, changes to the kernel's PSCI interface have been proposed which would provide a generic method for any future machines with similar designs.
 Until this discussion has resolved, these features cannot be implemented.

-### Brightness
-Setting the display brightness remains unsupported until DCP support lands, however you _can_ switch the backlight on and off.
-Display brightness settings seem to persist across boots on these machines, so setting the brightness in macOS and then rebooting into Linux suffices as a workaround until the patches for the DCP are distributed.